-I also thought the chapter on prayer was far too brief and didn’t cover any new ground.
+I also thought the chapter on prayer was far too brief.
 In fact, a major component missing from her overall discussion is trusting God.
-And that was my ultimate issue with this book.
+That was my ultimate issue with this book.
 So much of the focus is on a legalistic approach where you do 100% of the work (hence the subtitle What Women Can Do to Help it Happen, I suppose).
-So when you stand at the altar, you can claim in the sight of God and others how you worked so hard and exhausted all of your options to land a husband, how you met your husband through your means, how you orchestrated your circumstances, and how you made all of this possible (cue “Oh Lord, it’s Hard to Be Humble When You’re as Great as Me”).
+So when you stand at the altar, you can claim in the sight of God and others how you worked so hard and exhausted all of your options to land a husband, how you met your husband through your means, how you orchestrated your circumstances, and how you made all of this possible – but remember to thank God because, you know, you’re supposed to (cue “Oh Lord, it’s Hard to Be Humble When You’re as Great as Me”).

-This isn’t a labor of love, if you ask me, but a labor for love, and such an approach lacks a focus on God’s role, relegating Him to the backseat of our love lives (because the passenger seat might be too generous and the driver’s seat…well, this search is all about you after all!).
+This isn’t a labor of love but a labor for love, and such an approach lacks a focus on God’s role, relegating Him to the backseat of our love lives.
 Watters drops a ton of Bible verses but uses them to support her points rather than the other way around.
-For instance, one chapter examines the book of Ruth, but rather than analyze the Biblical text, Watters prooftexts it, using it to fit her ideas of how women need to show more aggression in landing a husband.
-The segments on prayer and trusting God are sparse at best and should have served as the book’s core as opposed to being tossed in sporadically or given a barely-there chapter just because.
+For instance, one chapter examines the book of Ruth, but rather than analyze the actual Biblical text, Watters prooftexts it, using it to fit her ideas of how women need to show more aggression in landing a husband.
+The segments on prayer and trusting God are sparse at best and should have served as the book’s core as opposed to being given a barely-there chapter just because.

-Thus, what Watters offers is a legalistic approach where the end result of marriage rests entirely on our shoulders, our past and present circumstances cement our fate, our age is our enemy, and God is a mildly interested bystander whose sovereignty is sorely in question.
-Granted, she never openly says any of these things but that’s the book’s undercurrent and it’s the most discouraging and damaging message she sells.
+Thus, what Watters offers is a legalistic approach where the end result of marriage rests entirely on our shoulders, our past and present circumstances cement our fate, our age is our enemy, and God is a mildly interested bystander whose sovereignty the reader is left to question.
+Granted, she never openly says any of these things, but that’s the book’s undercurrent and it’s the most discouraging and damaging message she sells.

-Overall, when you break it down, Get Married is simply another product of the Christian self-help market as it has its share of Bible, prayer, and Jesus references so it moves copies to unsuspecting singles.
+Overall, when you break it down, Get Married is yet another product of the Christian self-help market as it has its share of Bible, prayer, and Jesus references so it moves copies.
 While Watters’ advice to women in their 20s is full of hope and encouragement, her advice to women in their 30s and beyond is more along the lines of “encouraging” you to grit your teeth and accept a state of unwanted lifelong singleness.
-That’s not helpful; instead, it’s deeply discouraging, dismissive, and even disrespectful.
+That’s not helpful; instead, it’s discouraging, dismissive, and disrespectful.

 In closing, I want to add that Candice Watters’ story is exactly that – her story.
 She married before age 30, so naturally she assumes that should be the norm.
 But her story doesn’t dictate everyone else’s life.
 Thus, this book isn’t a road map of how your personal love story will unfold – it’s a pitfall that will only condemn you for not doing “enough.”